47tibo/yomoni/README.md

 /features
    ├── home       # components and hooks for the home screen

+/api
+   ├── collection/       # the collection api to retrieve Rijksmuseum objects

 /assets
    ├── images/          # Image assets
    ├── fonts/           # Font assets